+Try our unique Jack the Ripper tours with an alternative aspect of this gruesome time in Victorian London.
 You may have heard the story of Jack the Ripper, but how much do you know about his victims?
-Our Jack the Ripper tour looks at history from a different angle focusing on the lives of Mary Ann Nichols, Annie Chapman, Elizabeth Stride, Catherine Eddowes and Mary Jane Kelly, bringing them centre stage.
+Our Feminist Jack the Ripper tour looks at history from a different angle focusing on the lives of Mary Ann Nichols, Annie Chapman, Elizabeth Stride, Catherine Eddowes and Mary Jane Kelly, bringing them centre stage.

-Our Jack the Ripper walk is for small groups (maximum 8 people at a time) and includes a stop inside an authentic and atmospheric 18th century home.
+Our Jack the Ripper walking tour of London is for small groups (maximum 8 people at a time) and includes a stop inside an authentic and atmospheric 18th century home.
 A hot drink and treat are included in the ticket price.

-Starting from Aldgate East Station (outside the Whitechapel Art Gallery) the tour lasts around 2 hours, ending at the Golden Heart pub.
+Starting from Aldgate East Station (outside the Whitechapel Art Gallery) our “Ripper” tour lasts around 2 hours, ending at the Golden Heart pub.